launchbadge/sqlx/sqlx-cli/README.md

 ### Reverting Migrations

-If you would like to create _reversible_ migrations with corresponding "up" and "down" scripts, you use the `-r` flag when creating new migrations:
+If you would like to create _reversible_ migrations with corresponding "up" and "down" scripts, you use the `-r` flag when creating the first migration:

 ```bash
 $ sqlx migrate add -r <name>